All Episodes

 I mean, they were the greatest generation.

-They built this country, they sacrificed.
+They built this country.

-Amazing giving self-less people risking their lives.
+Amazing, giving, selfless people risking their lives.

-Um, I'm sorry for you and your family, and I um uh he's in our prayers.
+Well, I'm sorry for you and your family.

-You're you and your family are in your prayers.
+You and your family are in your prayers.

-I'd like to give you the highest honor he could bestow upon any of his great grandkids or friends or anything.
+I'd like to give you the highest honor he could bestow upon any of his great-grandkids or friends or anything.

 I want to give you an honorable Sarge salute.